johnlui/Pitaya/README.md

 ###Source File

-Drag `Pitaya/Pitaya/Pitaya.swift` into your project.
+Drag `Pitaya.swift` into your project.

 ##Use